- This event has passed.

 Where and when do we meet?
 This online event meets on Monday, July 27th, from 6–7 p.m.
 CDT.
 It will be an hour-long virtual field trip online with some time at the end for questions.
 Click on the registration link above to sign up, and you’ll receive the instructions on how to join the meeting via a confirmation email.*

-*Please note, you will receive a separate email with the Zoom meeting instructions before the class (likely the business day before).
+*Please note, you will receive a separate email with the Zoom meeting instructions before the class (after we close registration that day at noon).
 You’ll need the meeting ID and password from this email to join the meeting.
 In the event the link does not work for you, you may need to go to the Zoom website and manually enter the meeting ID and password.

 Registration: Class size is limited to 100.
 To register, click on the button above.
 If you’re new to our online system and don’t yet have a username and password, simply click the “X” on the pop up and fill out the basic form.